w5cschool/aiagent-health-insight/README.md

 You can use the SQL script provided at `public/database/db_script.sql` <a href="https://www.github.com/harshhh28/hia/blob/main/public/database/db_script.sql">[link]</a> to set up the required database schema.

+(PS: You can turn off the email confimation on signup in Supabase settings -> signup -> email)

 5. Run the application:

 ```bash